johnbumgarner/sotu_speeches_text_analysis/README.md

 ### Experiment 1:

 <p align="justify">
 This experiment used the Python modules matplotlib and pandas.
 The objective of this experiment was to calculate the number of times the audience either clapped or laughed during a particular State of the Union address.
-The corpuses used contained meta data, which indicates what parts of the speech gathered applause or laugher.
+The corpus used contained meta data, which indicates what parts of the speech gathered applause or laugher.
 The metrics generated are only as reliable as the data being processed, because the applause and laugher keywords were manually added to the speech text by an unknown entity.
-This experiment did not validate these keywords, which could have been accomplished by watching the videos associated with the State of Union Addresses within the corpus.
+This experiment did not validate these keywords, which could have been accomplished by watching the videos associated with each of the State of Union addresses within the corpus.
 </p>

 <p align="justify">